Submission deadline: Jan. 15 each year

 5. Experience that has developed specific skills required for GA tasks.

 Graduate Assistantships are part-time jobs awarded to qualified students to assist them with the financial responsibilities associated with full-time enrollment in graduate school.
-Each GA will be assigned to one or more faculty members in the Special Education Unit and expected to work at least 13 hours a week.
+Each GA will be assigned to one or more faculty members in the Department of Special Education and Communication Disorders and expected to work from 13-19.6 hours per week as detailed in each individual's employment contract.
 GAs are expected to register as full-time students but not exceed 14 credits/semester.
 Students who receive graduate assistantships are not permitted to hold other employment unless such employment, in combination with their assistantship, does not exceed a total of 20 hours/week.

 Work will begin the Monday prior to the start of classes each semester and continue weekly (including Fall and Spring Break weeks) through the full week after final exams.
-A schedule of specific work hours will be arranged each semester with the assigned faculty advisor and with consideration given to the student's schedule of classes.
+A schedule of specific work hours will be arranged each semester with the assigned faculty advisor and with consideration given to the student's schedule of classes and other graduate school commitments.

 Students may not receive graduate assistantships during semesters in which they student teach or complete required field experiences.
 These practicum assignments necessitate the student to be away from campus many hours and do not provide adequate opportunity to complete GA work assignments.
 No student will be eligible to receive an assistantship for more than two years (four academic semesters).